zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/20-curriculum/10-curriculum-github.md

 # Git and Github {#introduction-curriculum-github status=ready}

-- Create (or sign into) a GitHub Account!
+- Here are the instructions to create a GitHub Account:
     - Go to [GitHub's Home Page](https://github.com/)
     - Click Sign Up and complete the process for creating an account with your information
         1. You should also verify your email address when an email from GitHub is sent to you